 That last part is more significant than it sounds.
 A lot of organizational dysfunction traces back to teams quietly working around a leader's unexamined triggers.
 The conscious CEO has fewer of those landmines.
 People can tell them the truth, which turns out to be enormously useful for actually running a company well.

-What Inner Work Actually Looks Like at the CEO Level
+What Does Inner Work Actually Look Like at the CEO Level?

 Most leadership frameworks focus on what a CEO does: how they communicate, how they make decisions, how they build culture.
 The conscious CEO framework asks a different question: what's happening inside while they're doing all that?